Rosuvastatin

 About Rosuvastatin

-Rosuvastatin works by blocking liver enzymes, causing the liver to make less cholesterol.
-Rosuvastatin increases the uptake and breakdown by the liver of cholesterol already in the blood.
-Thus, Rosuvastatin lowers the levels of lipids known as cholesterol and triglycerides in the blood when lifestyle changes (like a low-fat diet) on their own have failed.
-Rosuvastatin reduces the ‘bad’ cholesterol and increases the ‘good’ cholesterol by blocking our body’s production of ‘bad’ cholesterol.
-It also improves your body’s ability to remove it from your blood.
+Rosuvastatin contains rosuvastatin, which works by blocking liver enzymes, causing the liver to make less cholesterol.
+Thus, Rosuvastatin lowers the level of cholesterol and triglycerides in the blood when lifestyle changes (like a low-fat diet) on their own have failed.
+It also improves your body’s ability to remove bad cholesterol from your blood.

 Uses of Rosuvastatin